Garance Franke-Ruta

-Garance Franke-Ruta is the executive editor of GEN by Medium.
-She has worked as Washington editor of Yahoo News and editor in chief of Yahoo Politics, Voices columnist and politics editor of The Atlantic Online, national web politics editor for the Washington Post, senior editor at the American Prospect and senior writer at the Washington City Paper, D.C.'s alternative weekly newspaper.
-Her work has also appeared in Medium magazine, New York, The Wall Street Journal, The Atlantic, The New Republic, Slate, Salon, The Washington Monthly, Legal Affairs, Utne Reader and National Journal.
+Garance Franke-Ruta is the executive editor of Inside Philanthropy.
+She has worked as executive editor of GEN by Medium, Washington editor of Yahoo News and editor in chief of Yahoo Politics, Voices columnist and politics editor of The Atlantic Online, national web politics editor for the Washington Post, senior editor at the American Prospect and senior writer at the Washington City Paper, D.C.'s alternative weekly newspaper.
+Her work has also appeared in Medium magazine, New York, The New York Times,The Wall Street Journal, The Atlantic, The New Republic, Slate, Salon, The Washington Monthly, Legal Affairs, Utne Reader and National Journal.
 After first attending Hunter College, she transferred to Harvard University, where she graduated magna cum laude in 1997.

 Early life

-Franke-Ruta was born on July 29, 1972 in Cavaillon while her parents were staying in Lacoste, Vaucluse, and grew up in San Cristóbal de las Casas in Chiapas, Mexico, Santa Fe, New Mexico, and New York City.
+Franke-Ruta was born on July 29, 1972, in Cavaillon, France, while her parents were staying in Lacoste, Vaucluse, and grew up in San Cristóbal de las Casas in Chiapas, Mexico, Santa Fe, New Mexico, and New York City.
 Her first name is a French word referring to rose madder, a shade of red, and is the name of the main character in Les Enfants du Paradis.
 Franke-Ruta is the daughter of painter Peter Ruta, granddaughter of Nelson Frank, sister of 2019 MacArthur Fellow Vanessa Ruta, niece of Johanna Hurwitz, and cousin of Ted Frank.

 She attended Santa Fe High School and a private high school in Santa Fe, New Mexico, each for one year, before obtaining a G.E.D. from the state of New Mexico in 1988.